section-engineering-education/engineering-education/content/articles/getting-started-with-burpsuite/index.md

 Another plus is its inbuilt chromium-browser.

-Burpsuite is available as a free community edition and a professional edition which costs about $3999 a year.
+Burpsuite is available as a free community edition and a professional edition, which costs about $3999 a year.

 In this article, we'll be going through the basic usage of burp suite.

-**Disclaimer:** This article is for educational purposes only.
+> **Disclaimer:** This article is for educational purposes only.

 ### Burpsuite configuration
 If you are on Kali Linux, burp suite comes pre-installed.
 For other Linux distributions like Ubuntu, you'll need to download the community edition from [portswigger's website](https://portswigger.net/burp/releases/professional-community-2021-10-3?requestededition=community).
 Same applies to Windows OS.